On pseudo-Anosov autoequivalences: Introduction

 Note that there is a distinguished choice of connected component of $\Stab(\D)$ for several examples of triangulated categories $\D$ that admit Bridgeland stability conditions.
 In this case, we choose $\Stab^\dagger(\D)$ in Assumption (B) to be the distinguished connected component.
 Examples of such categories $\D$ include: \begin{itemize} \item The bounded derived category of coherent sheaves on a smooth complex projective variety $X$, where $X$ is a curve, surface, abelian threefold, Fano threefold, or a quintic threefold \cite{Bri,MacriCurve,BriK3,AB13,BMT14,BMS16,MP15,BMSZ17,Li}.
 For these triangulated categories, there is a distinguished connected component of $\Stab(\D^b\Coh(X))$ which contains \emph{geometric stability conditions}. \item $\D(\Gamma_NQ)$, the finite dimensional derived category of the $N$-Calabi--Yau Ginzburg dg algebra $\Gamma_NQ$ associated to an acyclic quiver $Q$, where $N\geq2$ is an integer \cite{Gin,Keller,KellerSurvey}.
 For these triangulated categories, there is a distinguished connected component of $\Stab(\D(\Gamma_NQ))$ which contains stability conditions whose heart $P((0,1[)$ coincides with the canonical heart $\mathcal{H}_{\Gamma_NQ}\subset\D(\Gamma_NQ)$ associated to the quiver.
 See Section \ref{eg:quiver} for more details in the case of $A_2$-quiver. \end{itemize}

-We construct new examples of pseudo-Anosov autoequivalences on the derived categories of coherent sheaves on quintic threefolds and on certain quiver Calabi--Yau categories.
+We construct new examples of \emph{weak} pseudo-Anosov autoequivalences on the derived categories of coherent sheaves on quintic threefolds and on certain quiver Calabi--Yau categories (see Definition~\ref{Def:pAauto} for the definition of \emph{weak pseudo-Anosov autoequivalences}).
 Note that it is not known whether there exists any DHKK pseudo-Anosov autoequivalence on a Calabi--Yau category of dimension greater than one.